 There are certain orthodontic conditions that require the use of early treatment because they can lead to major issues later on.
 Issues such as open bites, deep bites, missing teeth, teeth impacting in the wrong sequence, crowding and spacing can all be corrected in the early stages of life.
 Orthodontists can take out extra teeth as well as correctly position the jaws in place using orthodontic appliances before positioning the teeth in their appropriate positions.
 Each and every person is different and identifying issues with orthodontic health early on in life will give the child more options for treatment.
 My Life.
 My Smile.
 My Orthodontist

 Waiting until adult life could mean that special jaw surgery needs to take place and that orthodontic appliances will need to be worn for a longer period of time in order to make these corrections.
 In the early stages of life a child is much more susceptible to orthodontic treatment and the treatment can continue much more efficiently and at less cost.
-Contact Gluck Orthodontics today to schedule a complimentary consultation for your child.
+Contact Gluck Orthodontics today to schedule a consultation for your child.

 Orthodontics for Children